4 Trauma-Informed Suggestions for Helping All Kids LearnJune 22, 2021

 None of these understandings or actions will erase our stress throughout the academic year, and as stress increases, it’s hard for any of us to access the executive functions that help us meet short- or long-term goals.
 If you’ve noticed yourself being more forgetful, more disorganized, or even foggy in your thinking over the past year, that’s why.
 Expect that students will forget things more often and have trouble organizing their worlds, too.
 Give yourself and others the same grace when struggling as you need on your worst day (and on days even worse than you’ve ever encountered).
 Each of us is doing our best.

 People are not all experiencing the same things right now.
-Youth and adults, including colleagues, who have experienced health concerns, high stress, marginalization, or trauma prior to COVID-19, or heightened stress, grief, or trauma during the pandemic, will be more at risk for trauma reactions this fall.
+Youth and adults, including colleagues, who have experienced health concerns, high stress, marginalization, grief, or trauma, will be more at risk for trauma reactions.
 They may need interventions, supports, services, programs, and plans that other people don’t need, and we should advocate when necessary to ensure they receive them.
 Above all, they need human care and compassion—something everyone can give.
-When school is back in session in the fall, not only will educators likely make a big difference in terms of helping youth make academic progress, but schools can become hubs of recovery and beacons of hope for entire communities.
+Not only will educators likely make a big difference in terms of helping youth make academic progress, but schools can become hubs of recovery and beacons of hope for entire communities.
 That doesn’t mean classrooms and schools are the only source of recovery and hope, but they can be one of them.
 We’ve seen that happen before on a national scale following Hurricane Katrina and the attacks of September 11.
 Perhaps you have noticed it locally as well.
 It can happen following this crisis too, especially if folks work together to acknowledge suffering, address inequities, and commit to creating a new normal that is better than the old.

 If you liked the tips in today’s blog post, you can download a printable PDF that summarizes them here.
-And for more practical guidance on putting together a trauma-sensitive back-to-school plan for the fall, pick up Jen Alexander’s ebook:
+And for more practical guidance on putting together a trauma-sensitive plan for your school, pick up Jen Alexander’s ebook:

 Author of the bestselling guidebook Building Trauma-Sensitive Schools, “Ms. Jen” has developed a concise, reader-friendly blueprint for making the return to school as smooth as possible for everyone involved.
 In this ebook, you’ll get timely, adaptable guidance on designing and implementing a trauma-sensitive transition plan that puts relationships first, prioritizes emotional and social supports, breaks down barriers to learning, and empowers everyone in your learning community.
 You’ll also find simple, specific activities and strategies for helping every student and staff member feel safe, be connected, get regulated, and get ready to learn.